MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/hybrid-cloud-kerberos-trust.md

 ## Deploy Microsoft Entra Kerberos

-If you've already deployed on-premises SSO for passwordless security key sign-in, then you've already deployed Microsoft Entra Kerberos in your organization.
-You don't need to redeploy or change your existing Microsoft Entra Kerberos deployment to support Windows Hello for Business and you can skip to the [Configure Windows Hello for Business policy settings](#configure-windows-hello-for-business-policy-settings) section.
+If you've already deployed on-premises SSO for passwordless security key sign-in, then Microsoft Entra Kerberos is already deployed in your organization.
+You don't need to redeploy or change your existing Microsoft Entra Kerberos deployment to support Windows Hello for Business, and you can skip to the [Configure Windows Hello for Business policy settings](#configure-windows-hello-for-business-policy-settings) section.

 If you haven't deployed Microsoft Entra Kerberos, follow the instructions in the [Enable passwordless security key sign-in][ENTRA-1] documentation.
 This page includes information on how to install and use the Microsoft Entra Kerberos PowerShell module.
 Use the module to create a Microsoft Entra Kerberos server object for the domains where you want to use Windows Hello for Business cloud Kerberos trust.